shirgho/site/dev/md/trees.md

 ## Heaps
 - weakly ordered binary tree
-- completely silled from left to right without gaps
+- completely filled from left to right without gaps
-- every node in heap is larger than or euqual to its child nodes
+- every node in heap is larger than or equal to its child nodes

 - purpose usually to allow fast removal from top of heap (getting the max value repeatedly)